 Gentle nutrition encourages us to make food choices that not only taste good, but also honor your health and make you feel good.
 This principle comes last because it’s difficult to incorporate nutrition when diet mentality is still entrenched in your beliefs.
 We have to unlearn those dieting rules, reframe the food police, and relearn how to tune into our inner wisdom.
 It’s important to work through some of the other principles before getting to gentle nutrition.
 Some people find this principle to be challenging because they associate certain foods (mainly fruits, vegetables, whole grains) with diet culture, and that’s totally understandable!
 It can take time to reclaim those foods from diet culture and get excited about them again.
 It is possible though!

 These are the 10 principles of intuitive eating!
-We’ll be doing deeper dives into all of the principles – so stay tuned for that.
 It’s important to note that this is a framework and not a diet or set of rules that need to be followed to a T. Some of these principles will resonate with you more than others.
 Intuitive eating is about flexibility, attunement, and self-compassion.

 There are many physical, mental, and emotional benefits to intuitive eating that have been studied extensively (in addition to the body of research that shows the ineffectiveness of dieting).
 These include: